AlekSi/zabbix/README.md

 zabbix [![Is maintained?](http://stillmaintained.com/AlekSi/zabbix.png)](http://stillmaintained.com/AlekSi/zabbix)
 ======

-WARNING!
-API IS NOT STABLE YET

-TODO description
+This Go package provides access to Zabbix API.

 Install it: `go get github.com/AlekSi/zabbix`

 You *have* to run tests before using this package – Zabbix API doesn't match documentation in few details, which are changing in patch releases.
-Tests should not be destructive, but you are advised to run them against not-production instance or at least make a backup.
+Tests are not expected to be destructive, but you are advised to run them against not-production instance or at least make a backup.

     export TEST_ZABBIX_URL=http://host/api_jsonrpc.php
     export TEST_ZABBIX_USER=User